Washington LLC Tax Structure 2025 – How LLCs are Taxed

 State Income Tax

-Washington is one of nine states that does not have an income tax.
+Washington is one of nine states that do not have an income tax.

 State Retail Sales Tax